Trentonom0r3/Ezsynth/README.md

 > For a Single Pair of Guide Images:

 ```
-# Import the EBSynth class from its module (assuming it's in the same directory)
 import ebsynth
 import cv2
 # Define the paths to the images